nash2000/char-lstm-crf-lstmconv/README.md

 Training consists of three processing steps, as follows:

-- Instead of reading text files directly, we first convert data (train/dev/test) to numpy arrays and store them in a pickle file and create a dictionary pickle that stores all the morphemes in data.
+- Instead of reading text files directly, we first convert data (train/dev/test) to numpy arrays and store them in a pickle file.
+We then create a dictionary pickle that stores all the morphemes in data.

-#### 1. Build pickle files for data
+#### 1. Build Pickle Files for Data

 Run the following command to build pickle files.